romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 import { columnTypes } from 'pqb';
 import { NumberColumn } from './number';

-// .with optionally takes such options: type WithOptions = {
+// .with optionally accepts such options: type WithOptions = {
   // list of columns returned by this WITH statement
   // by default all columns from provided column shape will be included